 I have never been one for sailing or for boat trips, in fact, I have never really been on a boat… unless you count the car ferry at Fowey…

-So for my first proper boat trip, I decided to go all out and join Lyme Rib Rides on their powerboat!
+So for my first proper boat trip, I decided to go all out and explore with Lyme Rib Rides on their powerboat and their Jurassic tour!

 I recieved a Red Letter Days experience voucher for my birthday earlier this year.
 Joe and I decided we wanted to explore the Jurassic coastline with this voucher so a trip out on a boat would let us see the coastline from a new perspective.
 As well as be a new experience for us both.